emnbdx/spreadly/README.md

 ### Production Setup

 For production:
-1. Configure Mailjet API keys
+1. Configure Brevo API keys
-2. Set up your email template in Mailjet
-3. Update `EndDate` in configuration
 4. Deploy to your web server
 5. Ensure at least one admin user exists